Spring2022COMP211/assignment05-template/README.md

   keeping track of when a cache line was last used.
 This cache should implement "write through" meaning that any write operations are immediately pushed to the main memory when they occur.
-Note, that only the word that contains the byte written should be updated in main memory.
-Not the entire cache line.
+Note, that only the word that contains the byte written should be updated in main memory (not the entire cache line).
 * Set Associative Write Back Cache

   This version implements a general set-associative cache with reading and writing